ofluffydev/pythonCourse/docs/functions/parameters-and-arguments.md

 ---
-title: "Parameters and Arguments in Python Functions"
+title: "Parameters and Arguments in Functions"
 description: "Learn how to define and use parameters and arguments in Python functions."
 sidebar_position: 2
 ---